 TL;DR: What is the best Interakt alternative in 2026?

-• Top Interakt alternatives: respond.io (best for mid-market B2C teams needing omnichannel + advanced automation), Trengo (support inbox), Zoko (Shopify WhatsApp commerce), Wati (budget WhatsApp automation), Sleekflow (small teams, low-volume chat).
+Top Interakt alternatives: respond.io (best for mid-market B2C teams needing omnichannel + advanced automation), Trengo (support inbox), Zoko (Shopify WhatsApp commerce), Wati (budget WhatsApp automation), Sleekflow (omnichannel messaging with low chat volume).

 Interakt is a customer messaging tool built primarily around WhatsApp, with expanding support for Instagram, used by mid-market B2C teams to manage sales and support conversations.